hypraptive/hypraptive.github.io/_posts/2017-01-13-dl-in-the-wild.markdown

 date:   2017-01-13 14:00:00
 excerpt: "A brief overview of existing deep learning and computer vision projects aimed at identifying animals in the wild."
 ---
-Before we jumped in to this brown bear identification project, we needed to figure out what already been done.
+Before we jumped in to this brown bear identification project, we needed to figure out what has already been done.
 It turns out there are a number of animal identification projects and research papers out there.
 So far we have not found anything immediately suitable for brown bears.

 ### Wildbook